antonis/MapMonster/README.md

 * The game should be “easy to learn but hard to master"
 * Players experience Beginner’s Luck when they start the early levels
-* Reward with when completing achievements
-* "time out" when the user looses ( & buy back in)

 ### Values ###